react-cosmos/react-cosmos/docs/README.md

 ### Using react-app-rewired

-In a standard Create React App setup you config React Cosmos to use CRA's internal webpack config (see above).
-With react-app-rewired, however, create the following webpack config in your project root instead.
+In a standard Create React App setup you config React Cosmos to use CRA's internal Webpack config (see above).
+With react-app-rewired, however, create the following Webpack config in your project root instead.

 ```js
 // webpack.config.js